Line of sight is a must

 Slow update rate

 When the update rate is high, latency is low, and one has many measurements per second.
-Thus, it is possible to accumulate some measurements, make decisions and filter out the bad ones, or conclude that everything is bad and filter out everything and still keep the latency relatively low.
+Thus, it is possible to accumulate some measurements, make decisions, and filter out the bad ones, or conclude that everything is bad and filter out everything, and still keep the latency relatively low.

 When the update rate is high, the power consumption is high.
 The update rate is reduced to reduce power consumption.
-The system can’t accumulate or filter data anymore in the same manner without making latency unacceptably high.
+The system can’t accumulate or filter data anymore in the same manner without making the latency unacceptably high.

 The worst: slow update rate and fast-moving mobile objects